arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplications/HOL.md

 1. After selecting Disk Management, an **Initialize Disk** dialog will be displayed.
 Leave the default values and click **OK**.

-	> **Note**: If the Initialize Disk dialog is not displayed when selecting Disk Management, locate the disks you created using the **Attach Empty Disk** feature from the Windows Azure Management Portal, right-click the first disk and select **Initialize Disk**.
+	> **Note**: If the Initialize Disk dialog is not displayed when selecting Disk Management, locate the disks you created using the **Attach Empty Disk** feature from the Microsoft Azure Management Portal, right-click the first disk and select **Initialize Disk**.
 Leave the default values and click **OK**.

 1. Right-click the first disk unallocated space and select **New Simple Volume**.